kstirnkorb/puppeteer-project/README.md

 # To Run the npm run test, npm run test:device and npm run test:e2e

-In order to be able to provide realistic examples, we will need in our playground a small REST API backend server.
-We can start the sample application backend with the following command:

     npm run test
     npm run test:device
     npm run test:e2e